 A Brief History of Falmouth

-King Charles II in 1660 gave Falmouth a charter (a document granting the townspeople certain rights).
-In return Falmouth townspeople built a church in dedication to his father, King Charles the Martyr.
+After the Civil War, Sir Peter Killigrew received royal patronage when he gave land for the building of the Church of King Charles the Martyr to King Charles II in 1660 who gave Falmouth a charter (a document granting the townspeople certain rights).
+In return the Falmouth townspeople built a church in dedication to his father, King Charles the Martyr.
 The new church was consecrated in 1665.
 In 1688 Falmouth was made the Royal Mail packet station.
 Ships carried mail all over the world and as a result Falmouth grew at a fast rate, into a fairly important town.

 In Falmouth fishing was a major industry.
 Fish Strand Quay was built in 1790.
 Another important industry in Cornwall in the 18th century and early 19th century was smuggling!
 The Kings Pipe is a brick chimney, which was used to burn tobacco taken from smugglers.